 Larry Peterson, CEO and Board of Director

 I grew up on a dairy farm west of Moose Lake and graduated from high school here.
 I came back to Moose Lake after college, working in the accounting business as a Certified Public Accountant (CPA).
-After 10 years, I joined First National Bank in 1984, becoming President in 1987, a title I have held since.
+After 10 years, I joined First National Bank in 1984, becoming President in 1987.
 I have been on the Board of our Bank since October 1986.
 There is no finer occupation than helping dreams come true in your home town.

 Jerome Bennett, President and Board of Director

 I grew up in Willow River and come from a family of 10.
 I feel very lucky to have grown up in a small town and have graduated from a small town school, with 28 students in my graduating class.
 I then went off to college (2 years at St. Scholastica & 2 at UMD) before landing a job at First National Bank of Moose Lake.
 I am blessed to have my wife Sandy & our 5 children and all our grandchildren.
 We love the area, people and sense of community here.